moldi-dev/moldis-pizza/README.md

 ## Features

 - User Management: Create, read, update, and delete users.
-- Basket Management: Users can add pizzas to their baskets.
+- Basket Management: Users can add/remove pizzas to/from their baskets.
-- Order Placement: Users can place orders from their baskets.
+- Order Placement: Users can place orders.
 - Pizza management: Create, read, update and delete pizzas.
 - Data Persistence: All the data is saved in a PostgreSQL database.